Dicklesworthstone/cloud_benchmarker/README.md

 ## License

 This project is under the MIT License.
-See [LICENSE.md](LICENSE.md) for details.